MicrosoftDocs/azure-aks-docs/articles/aks/mixed-sku-node-pools.md

 ---
-title: Used mixed SKU node pools in Azure Kubernetes Services (AKS)
+title: Used VirtualMachines node pools in Azure Kubernetes Services (AKS)
 description: Learn about creating node pools with multiple VM types in an AKS cluster. ms.topic: article ms.custom: devx-track-azurecli